 2024 - Best LPN Programs in Arkansas

 Looking for a rewarding career pathway in the healthcare industry?
 Look no further than becoming a licensed practical nurse (LPN) in Arkansas.
-With the Bureau of Labor Statistics (BLS) predicting a 12% increase in LPN employment through 2026, there’s never been a better time to enroll in an LPN program.
-Arkansas LPNs earn around an hourly wage of $17.49 or annual salary of $36,370, which is roughly $7,660 less per year than national average.
+The Bureau of Labor Statistics (BLS) predicts an 9% increase in LPN employment through 2029, so there’s never been a better time to enroll in an LPN program.

 To see all the top ranked LPN programs in Arkansas click here.

 Details on Arkansas LPN Schools & Classes

 To earn an LPN diploma in Arkansas, you’ll need to enroll in one of the many schools in the state that offer an LPN program.
 These programs are readily found in colleges and technical/vocational schools throughout Arkansas.
 Upon graduating from an LPN program, you’ll need to pass the NCLEX-PN exam in order to become licensed as a practical nurse.
-Some of the classes you may take in LPN school might consist of the following, which are actual course titles offered in the LPN program at Arkansas State University:
+Some of the classes you may take in LPN school might consist of the following, which are actual course titles offered in the LPN program at University of Arkansas – Pulaski Technical College

 - Clinical Nursing